 Use this chart to help you determine the number of calories you burn from exercise on an average day according to your weight, the type of exercise you do, and its duration.
 You can also use a heart rate monitor to get an accurate number.
 Write the number down.

 Now comes the math.
-If you don't know your BMR, it's influenced by a number of factors, including age, weight, height, gender, environmental temperature, and diet and exercise habits.
+If you don't know your basal metabolic rate, or BMR, it's calculated by a number of factors, including age, weight, height, gender, environmental temperature, and diet and exercise habits.
 Because of these varying factors, it's hard to pin down your BMR to the precise calorie, but we can get pretty close.
 Here are some formulas for figuring out your BMR.
-Get out your calculator and plug your numbers into whichever formula applies to you.
+Plug your numbers into whichever formula applies to you.

 MALE: 66 + (6.23 × body weight in pounds) + (12.7 × height in inches) - (6.8 × age in years)